Elvis Peacock

-Elvis Zaring Peacock (born November 7, 1956) is a former National Football League running back for the Los Angeles Rams from 1978 through 1980.
+Elvis Zaring Peacock (born November 7, 1956) is an American former professional football player who was a running back for the Los Angeles Rams of the National Football League (NFL) from 1978 through 1980.

 One of the fastest big backs of the 1970s college football scene, Peacock clocked a 9.4 second 100-yard dash while weighing 212 pounds and still in high school.
 This compared to the then world record of 9.1.